mcamera/Traffic_Accidents_Seattle/README.md

 ## Files

-- Traffic_Accidents_Seattle.ipynb: the project's black box is here for free consult
+- Traffic_Accidents_Seattle.ipynb: the project's black box is here for free consult;
 - presentation_coursera_capstone.pdf: a simple presentation of the project;
 - report_coursera_capstone.pdf: the complete report with readability accessible to all;
-- Github_Repository.ipynb: a simple Hello World for a course assignment.
+- Github_Repository.ipynb: just a "Hello World!" for a course assignment.

 ##  Programming Language